nornir/nornir-pyre/pyre/README.txt

 	Ctrl+X to redo a step

 	Tab: Change properties of the view.
 A warped image may be displayed as it appears registered.
 The composite view will switch to a different view.

+Pyre was written by James Anderson and Drew Ferrell